kubernetes/enhancements/keps/sig-network/2004-topology-aware-subsetting/README.md

 - Multi-cluster topology aware routing (this same pattern may be useful there though).
 - Region based topology aware routing (this may come later).
-- Ensuring that endpoints are distributed evenly across zones.
+- Ensuring that Pods are distributed evenly across zones.

 ## Proposal